 - Spring semester: December 15 for application and all supporting documentation.
 (November 1 recommended application deadline.)

 Application for admission and $35.00 nonrefundable application fee.
 Apply for admission by clicking the button below.

 Official secondary school records and graduation results.
 Transfer students also need to submit official transcripts of all previous academic work from each institution attended.
-If the record is not in English, a certified literal translation must be provided by an NDUS approved agency as indicated in NDUS Procedure 402.9 such as: Foreign Credentials Service of America (FCSA) or a member of the National Association of Credential Evaluation Services (NACES) or The Language Company (TLC) Level 9 or the Association of International Credential Evaluators (AICE).
+International transcripts and credentials must be evaluated before they are used for admission purposes.
+Such an evaluation is the sole responsibility of the applicant, and it must be performed by the Foreign Credentials Service of America (FCSA), a member of the National Association of Credential Evaluation Services (NACES), or the Association of International Credential Evaluators (AICE).